Multi-window STFT phase retrieval: lattice uniqueness: Preliminaries on Fock spaces

-Notice that in contrast to sampling sets, the general characterization of uniqueness sets in $\mathcal{F}_\alpha^2(\C)$ in terms of a density constitutes a difficult problem and sets of uniqueness can have an unexpected structure.
-For instance, Ascensi, Lyubarski\u{\i} and Seip showed that if
+Notice that in contrast to sets of stable sampling, the general characterization of sets of uniqueness in $\mathcal{F}_\alpha^2(\C)$ constitutes a difficult problem, and sets of uniqueness can have an unexpected structure.
+For instance, Ascensi, Lyubarskii and Seip showed that if